 - The burn was razor sharp the whole stick, and the draw was great.

-- Final Smoking time was 1 hour and 43 minutes.
+- Final smoking time was one hour and 43 minutes.

-The Bottom Line: If you can get a hold of one of these, I would do it.
-While the general consensus is that most of the REs and ELs out of Cuba are over-hyped and overpriced, a consensus I agree with, for the most part, this is one of those sticks that bucks the trend.
+If you can get a hold of one of these, I would do it.
+While the general consensus is that most of the ERs are over-hyped and overpriced, a consensus I agree with, for the most part, this is one of those sticks that bucks the trend.
 And as good as they are now, they will only get better with age.